-Join Scott Simpson for an in-depth discussion in this video Understand how commands are structured, part of Learn the Linux Command Line: The Basics.
+Join Scott Simpson for an in-depth discussion in this video Understand how commands are structured, part of Learning Linux Command Line (2016).

 - [Voiceover] There are a few terms and ideas…you need to be familiar with to really be productive…using the command line.…Before we jump into using commands…let's take a look at how…command line statement is structured.…The general pattern you'll see…is command, options and arguments.…Here's a couple of common commands you'll see…with options and arguments that are used with them.…Don't worry about the specifics…of the commands right now,…we'll see them in more detail later on.…I just wanna show you the structure…of what we'll be working with…before we get into what these actually do.…